bord81/Usefull-stuff/twac/README.md

 java -jar twac.jar \<-r, --request\> \<output file\> \<HTTP method\> \<HTTP endpoint with call parameters\>

-The program will output formatted JSON file at your \<output file\> path overwriting it if it exists.
+The program will output unformatted JSON file at your \<output file\> path overwriting it if it exists.

 Warning: -a stores the API keys by overwriting twac_data.aut without prompt in the same directory where twac.jar is located.